nguyenquanghun/How-To-Work-Around-The-Telerik-Radgrid-Column-Reorder-Alignment-Bug/README.md

 this js function to resolve it unintrusively.

 The commit log is fairly clean if you want to see the line of thinking which went into this fix.

+If you're just looking for the solution, it's the 3 javascript functions in default.aspx.